 Aktiv Learning homework and quizzes: For each chapter, a set of homework questions will be posted on the Aktiv Learning app.
 Completing the homework before the due date will provide full credit, regardless of the score.
 This graded homework will be worth 5% of the final grade.
-Additional practice problems from the textbook will be provided with each chapter's notes.
+Additional practice problems will be provided with each chapter's notes.
 These will not be collected or graded, but serve as excellent practice for the quizzes and exams.
 In addition, there will be five (5) graded quizzes throughout the semester, also in Aktiv Learning.
 These can be completed within a 24-hour period pre-determined by the instructor.
 In total, quizzes will be worth 15% of the grade.

 Chemistry infographic assignment: Organic chemistry is everywhere around us.
 In this assignment, you will practice writing and presenting data for a general audience by designing an infographic that shares information about at least one organic molecule present in common products.
-This assignment will be worth 15% of the grade, and extra credit will be available.
+This assignment will be worth 15% of the grade.